-Oregano is actually very easy to harvest in a way that promotes growth, keeps the plant healthy and discourages it from flowering with just a few quick tips.
+Oregano is actually very easy to harvest in a way that promotes growth, keeps the plant healthy, and discourages it from flowering with just a simple steps.

 Whether you are growing common oregano, Cuban oregano, Greek oregano, or one of the other many varieties of oregano, the method of harvesting is the same.

 To harvest oregano and ensure that the plant remains healthy, do not remove more than ½ the plant at one time.
 Harvest the stems from the top down, leaving at least one leaf pair at the base of the stem.
 Give the plant time to recover and grow back after removing the leaves.

 To harvest sprigs of oregano, use a clean sharp pair of scissors to make a clean cut in the stem.
 This will ensure that the cut stem remains healthy, and help to prevent damage or disease.

 Oregano plants can be harvested around 8 weeks after seeds germinate, though you will want to wait until the plant is mature and robust to ensure it isn’t damaged during harvesting (at least 5-6 inches tall).

 The best time of day to harvest oregano is in the morning after the dew has dried, but before the day has started to heat up.
 This is when the flavor of oregano is at its strongest.

 When oregano flowers, at the end of the growing season, the leaves will start to lose their flavor.
 Therefore it is a good time to cut the plant back before it flowers.
 This normally happens in mid-to-late summer.